bacpop/bacpop-website/content/group/index.md

 {{< figure src="/images/group/ina_campan_photo.jpg" width="40%">}}

 I am a Master’s student in Mathematics, Economics, and Statistics at ENSAE Paris.
 I completed my Bachelor’s degree in Mathematics and Computer Science at Sorbonne University.
-I am interested in computational approaches applied to health and genomic data, including machine learning and deep learning, mathematical modeling, and biostatistics.
+I am interested in computational approaches for the analysis of biomedical and genomic data, including machine learning and deep learning, mathematical modeling, and biostatistics.
 I am now working with Víctor Rodríguez Bouza on bacterial pangenome construction methods.

 _Languages and tools : python, R, C/C++_